 Here in New Orleans, we know how to throw a party and have the best food and music festivals for nearly every occasion!
 There’s always something to celebrate in the Big Easy.

 From world-famous celebrations like Mardi Gras and The Jazz and Heritage Festival to hidden gems like Luna Fête and Wednesdays at the Square, New Orleans offers a festival for almost every interest and season.
-Whether you’re craving live jazz, our delicious Creole cuisine, or vibrant holiday light displays, there’s always something exciting happening in the Big Easy.

 New Orleans festivals are great if you are a foodie, music lover, or culture enthusiast!
 Our guide highlights the best New Orleans festivals throughout the year, month by month, along with unique details, local tips, and fun tidbits to help you plan an epic trip.

-- New Orleans February Festivals ❄️
+- Best New Orleans February Festivals ❄️

-- New Orleans March Festivals 🎭
+- Best New Orleans March Festivals 🎭

-- New Orleans May Festivals 🎹
+- Best New Orleans May Festivals 🎹

-- New Orleans June Festivals 🌻
+- Best New Orleans June Festivals 🌻

-- New Orleans July Festivals 🍹
+- Best New Orleans July Festivals 🍹

-- New Orleans August Festivals 🌅
+- Best New Orleans August Festivals 🌅

-- New Orleans September Festivals 🍗
+- Best New Orleans September Festivals 🍗

-- New Orleans October Festivals 👻
+- Best New Orleans October Festivals 👻

-- New Orleans December Festivals 🎄
+- Best New Orleans December Festivals 🎄

 - It's Time to Start "Festing" Again!